charleskoffler/clprolf/README.md

 The modifier "underst"("understanding") can be added to the methods of simu_real_world_obj( or even simu_comp_worker) classes.
 It marks the methods that have a role of "understanding" by the computer (recognition of objects in an image, for example). "underst" can also be used on simu_comp_worker.
 	"underst" indicates code that is non intuitive, for example complex sorts implementations.
 Even the famous and widely used algorithms can be marked as "underst".
 	It is placed before the result type of a method declaration.
 It can not be used for the methods of an compatibility interface.

-THE LONG_ACTION MODIFIER

-As well as "underst", it exists a method modifier called "long_action".
-This modifier indicates that a method(especially in a simu_real_world_object), lasts during some times.
-It typically performs a loop, such for a movement of a video game enemy.
-All this methods would be called "long_action", in simol.
-These actions will be handled at the same time, for a single object, with an unique thread.
-This is especially used for video-game development, but not only.
-So the long action would be executed step by step, by calling the "continue" associated method.
-For example, a walk long action, would be associated with "continueWalk()".
-Then there will be an unique endLongActions() method, with call all sub-continue methods.
-The user would just first call the long action, as usual("walk()"), for example, and then he would just call endLongActions(), for the next steps of the action.
-This could suit, for example, for a video game, which would call endLongAction in the paint() method of the graphical container. "long_action" aims to keep an "action-oriented" perspective, even if we emulate threads behind.
-A boolean should be need, and will be marked "@Long_action", in pure simol.
-The three associated methods are marked with the "long_action" modifier.
-In the simol framework for java, we introduce a "@Long_action" unique annotation, for all the cases.
-We can have a natural perpective on the long actions, and naturally permit to execute all actions of an object in the same time.

-PREVENT_MISSING_COLLISION

-prevent_missing_collision is a method modifier(or @Prevent_missing_collision annotation in simol framework).
-It is used especially for simu_real_world_object.
-It's a tool for simplify concurrency(especially with "long_action") and parallelism(multi-threading) for these objects.
-It can be used for any concurrency simulations, as real-time simulations.
-These methods guarantees that when we have long_action, within or not in multiple threads, for simu_real_world_objects, such as in a video game, with the player and enemies, we don't have to worry about the missed collision or interactions.
-For example, a setPosition method, marked prevent_missing_collision.
-All the involved parts have to be marked prevent_missing_collision, for example a shared lock object, or the getPosition.
-These parts have to be synchronized between them in case of parallelism(multi-threading).

 THE ROLE ANNOTATIONS OF SIMU_REAL_WORLD_OBJ
 A simu_real_world_obj can be various things, include abstract realities.
 Don't believe simu_real_world_obj, in simol, could only represents concrete objects like car.
 Everything that is not a computer worker job, and has methods, is, in simol, a simulation of a real_world object.